Aelrach/TELLAM/README.md

 # TELLAM (Transposable Elements Locus Level Analysis Metric)
 Pipeline for Transposable Elements (TEs) Locus Level Analysis.
 This pipeline was created to analyze results derived from RNAseq experiments.
-It leverages differential expression analysis and genomic context to analyze TE activity by using DESeQ2 tables, exon-less and strand separated bam files to compute a metric, TELLAM, on each annotated loci given in input.
+It leverages differential expression analysis and genomic context to analyze TE activity by using a DESeQ2 table, exon-less and strand separated bam files to compute a metric, TELLAM, on each annotated loci given in input.
 It then determines which are activated or not using a small Random Forest Classifier.

 # Requirements
 - bedtools